maydewd/SLOGO-Console/DESIGN.md

 ### UIManager
 This class will be started and handled by our Application level class `SLogoEngine`.
 This class will construct the UI classes and maintain references to them.
 It will also distribute links between the Model and this `Controller/View`.

+### BaseUIView
+This serves as a base class for all of the UI elements.
+It provides the framework upon which the modular UI design is implemented.

 ### UITurtleView
 This class will build and manage the View that will display the results of the actions taken by the turtle by the controller.commands entered by the user.
 It will receive it's direction by querying the Model every update cycle for a list of `Delta` objects that will instruct the View on how things should be updated from the last update.